Nominations Criteria & Guidelines

 - A candidate for an honorary degree must have demonstrated personal and professional qualities that are consistent with the mission and goals of the University of San Francisco.
 They must exhibit academic excellence, community service and high moral integrity.

-- A candidate for an honorary degree must have achieved outstanding success in his/her field.
+- A candidate for an honorary degree must have achieved outstanding success in their field.
 Such success shall be judged by the recognition that his/her peers accord to the candidate's contributions to letters, art, law, music, education, science, philosophy, theology or other fields of learning or endeavor.

 - In recognition of the University of San Francisco’s commitment to socio-economic, national, racial, ethnic, religious, gender, sexual orientation and cultural diversity, the Honorary Degree Committee is committed to awarding honorary degrees to individuals who reflect the vibrant diversity of the University community, the broader society and the global community we serve.